AnalyticsApps/WeatherSimulator/README.md

 * Maven
 * JUnit
 * RPM

 ## Usage Instructions
+1. Update the Weather API Key

+The tool uses the Dark Sky API to get the recent weather and historical weather details.

+Register the user in https://darksky.net/dev/register login to Dark Sky API - https://darksky.net/dev/account to get the secret key.

+Open the WeatherSimulator.properties and update the property weatherAPI.connector.key

-1. Build using maven
+2. Build using maven

     ```mvn clean compile package -DWeatherSimulator.properties=src/test/resources/WeatherSimulator.properties```

 	Build will compile, test and generate the RPM and final RPM is copied to [RPM Directory](RPM/)

-2. Install RPM
+3. Install RPM

 Click here to download the [RPM](https://github.com/AnalyticsApps/WeatherSimulator/raw/master/RPM/WeatherSimulator-1.0-1.noarch.rpm)

     ```
     [root@hdp3test3 ~]# rpm -ivh WeatherSimulator-1.0-1.noarch.rpm
 	Preparing...                       ################################# [100%]
 	Updating / installing...
 	1:WeatherSimulator-1.0-1           ################################# [100%]
 	[root@hdp3test3 ~]#

     ```

     ![](image/1_Install.png)

-3. Running the script
+4. Running the script

 After installing RPM, Application will be available under /opt/WeatherSimulator

 	* The scripts will be available under /opt/WeatherSimulator/bin/
 	* Configuration files are under /opt/WeatherSimulator/conf/
 	* The application logs will be in /opt/WeatherSimulator/log/
 	* The forecast output will be written to files under /opt/WeatherSimulator/output/

     ```
         [root@hdp3test3 ~]# cd /opt/WeatherSimulator/